What is endometriosis?

 What’s the recovery from minimally invasive endometriosis surgery?

-Our patients that undergo minimally invasive surgery for endometriosis experience much quicker recovery than open abdominal surgery patients.
-In fact, our patients typically return to work within a day or so and are fully recovered within two to four weeks.
+Our patients undergoing minimally invasive endometriosis surgery experience much quicker recovery than open abdominal surgery patients.
+Our patients typically return to work within a day or so and fully recover within two to four weeks.

 A unique side effect caused by laparoscopic surgery is shoulder pain, which may last for 24-48 hours following surgery.